 The 16 degrees of Bruce Boudreau

-In this March 19, 2017, file photo, Minnesota Wild coach Bruce Boudreau speaks to his team during a timeout in the first period of an NHL hockey game against the Winnipeg Jets in Winnipeg, Manitoba.
 Longtime coach and former player Bruce Boudreau has connections in some way to every playoff team, some closer than others.
+"There's a lot of pride in players that you coached," Boudreau said.

 Add your comments below